 A/B testing + Personalization = Better Customer Experience

 Sure personalization makes the users feel like an individual even if the product or service is marketed the same for targeted audience, it is also necessary for personalization to work better.
-Personalization has to work in tandem with other optimizing strategies and techniques for online stores and e-commerce sites to do Rate Optimization (CRO) is the relatively recent discipline to drive more conversion.
-A/B is one of the best CRO’s aligned with Personalization can provide higher conversion rates and better performance.
+Personalization has to work in tandem with other optimizing strategies and techniques for online stores and e-commerce sites to do Conversion Rate Optimization (CRO).
+It is the relatively recent discipline to drive more conversion.
+A/B testing is one of the best CRO’s technique which aligned with personalization can provide higher conversion rates and better performance.

-Let’s understand this example better- Company X runs an e-commerce website which sells sweaters with and without logos. .
-But since you have different colors in the same product you want to see the impact of different color on the sale of the same product.
-So you run an A/B testing where a third of your users the green sweaters, more than one- third select red, and remaining selected blue.
+Let’s take this example- You run an eCommerce website which sells sweaters with and without logo.
+But since you have different colors in the same product you want to see the impact of different color on the sale of the product.
+So you run an A/B testing where a third of your users select the green sweaters, more than one- third select red, and remaining selected blue.
 A/B testing resulted in drastically improve rating for the red colored sweater.
-Blue also did your green was the worst performing.
-In traditional A/B testing, these results might lead you to display the winning red sweater image to all users, as this has the best chance of leading people to a say 65% of your users preferred red sweaters, 30% blue, and just 5% red.
+Blue and green was performance was not at par with red.
+In traditional A/B testing, these results might lead you to display the winning red sweater image to all users, as this has the best chance of leading people(say 65%) of your users preferred red sweaters, blue(say 30%), and blue (5%).
 So even though you’ve optimized for the majority, there’s still 35 % of visitors that are not instantly attracted by your logo image and in danger of bouncing straight off your site.

-Personalization uses learning techniques and data to identify what is most likely to appeal to each user and at the same time ensuring the content on the site is individual and tailored just for the user.
+Personalization uses learning techniques and data to identify what is most likely to appeal to each user and at the same time ensuring the content on the site is individual and customized just for the user.

 If you notice A/B testing has served an important purpose in the above example.
-It has indicated the significance of the logo image on the sweater to the path of conversion for the users which want specific sweater color with the logo while using personalization to make the content specific (here preferred sweater color with the logo or preferred sweater color without logo) to each visitor.
+It has indicated the significance of the colour of the sweater to the path of conversion for the users which want specific sweater color while using personalization to make the content specific (here preferred sweater color with the logo or preferred sweater color without logo) to each visitor.
 This audience segmentation can help to ramp up the persuasion up to another level.
 A/B testing can provide proof of concept and help direct your optimization strategy before you decide where to focus time and resources on delivering personalized experiences.